pegvin/bread/README.md

 - [ ] Work On Reducing Binary Sizes
 - [ ] Add Support For Installing Directly Via URLS
 - [ ] Add 32 Bit Builds
+- [ ] Add Auto Updater Which Can Update The Bread Itself
 - [x] Add `--version` To Get The Version (Done in v0.2.2)
 - [ ] Mirrors:
   - I Would Like To Introduce Concept Of Mirror Lists Which Contain The List Of AppImages With The Download URL, tho currently i am not working on it but in future i might.